 TGbe editor: modify the first paragraph of subclause 9.4.2.19.11 of Draft REVme 4.0 as:

-The Transmit Stream/Category Measurement applies to TIDs for traffic streams associated with TSPECs, to TIDs for traffic categories for QoS traffic without TSPECs.
+The Transmit Stream/Category Measurement applies to TIDs for traffic streams associated with TSPECs, to TIDs for traffic categories for QoS traffic without TSPECs or with QoS Characteristics elements.
 The Measurement Request field corresponding to a Transmit Stream/Category Measurement request is shown in Figure 9-252 (Measurement Request field format for Transmit Stream/Category Measurement Request).

 TGbe editor: modify the following paragraph of subclause 9.4.2.19.11 of Draft REVme 4.0 as:

-The Peer STA Address field contains a MAC address indicating the RA for the measured frames.
+If the peer STA is not affiliated with an MLD, the Peer STA Address field contains a MAC address indicating the RA for the measured frames; Otherwise, if the peer device is an MLD, it contains a MLD MAC Address indicating the DA for the measured frame.

 9.4.2.20.11 Transmit Stream/Category Measurement Report